Photo-Abyan-Athif- Unsplash-trees-sky

 The Code states that data sources should be based on definitions and concepts that are suitable approximations of what the statistics aim to measure.
 In addition, the collection, access, use and sharing of statistics and data should be ethical and for the public good.

-Producers should give consideration to the principles of data minimisation as set out in the General Data Protection Regulation (GDPR) namely, “Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed”.
+Producers should consider the principles of data minimisation as set out in the General Data Protection Regulation (GDPR), namely that “Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed”.
 This means that producers should collect information on an individual’s sex or gender identity only if there is a need to.
 In addition, producers should consider collecting information on both sex and gender identity data only if there is a clear user or legal need that cannot be met by collecting either data item individually.
-This is especially relevant where collecting a combination of sex and gender identity data means that producers are directly or indirectly collecting information on an individual’s transgender status which may be considered special category data in some circumstances.
+This is especially relevant where collecting a combination of sex and gender identity data means that producers are directly or indirectly collecting information on an individual’s transgender status, which may be considered special category data in some circumstances.
 See ‘Legal requirements’ for more information.

 Statistics should be consistent and coherent with related statistics and data where possible.
 Producers should ensure that they are familiar with how producers of related statistics are collecting data about sex or gender identity.
 Where it is not possible to be coherent with related statistics and data, producers should give reasons for the deviation and explain any implications for use.